rocxteady/Resting/README.md

 #### Using async/await:

 ```
+// Decodable as response
 do {
-    let data: MockedModel = try await restClient.fetch(with: requestConfig)
+    let data: YourDecodableModel = try await restClient.fetch(with: requestConfig)
     // Handle the data
 } catch {
     // Handle the error
 }

+// Data as response
+do {
+    let data = try await restClient.fetch(with: requestConfig)
+    // Handle the data
+} catch {
+    // Handle the error
+}

 ```

 #### Using Combine:

 ```
+// Decodable as response
 let cancellable :AnyPublisher<YourDecodableModel, Error> = restClient.publisher(with: requestConfig)
 cancellable.sink { completion in
     // Handle completion or error
 } receiveValue: { (data: YourDecodableModel) in
     // Handle the data
 }

+// Data as response
+restClient.publisher(with: requestConfig)
+.sink { completion in
+    // Handle completion or error
+} receiveValue: { data in
+    // Handle the data
+}
 ```

 ## Error Handling

 The package provides a dedicated `RestingError` enum to handle errors gracefully.
-It includes cases like `.urlMalformed`, `.statusCode`, and `.unknown`.
+It includes cases like `.urlMalformed`, `.statusCode`, `.wrongParameterType` and `.unknown`.
 Make sure to incorporate these in your error handling logic.

 ## Localizations